I’m a writer, editor, creative producer, and researcher currently working at the BBC as part of a network of disabled journalists and producers.

-As a producer, this has seen me pull together work for Glastonbury Festival, Thames Festival Trust, Museum of London, Independent Venue Week, Brainchild, STEEZ, Cable London and a range of others.
+As an events producer, I’ve worked for Glastonbury Festival, Thames Festival Trust, Museum of London, Independent Venue Week, Brainchild, STEEZ, Cable London and a range of others.

 And as an oral historian and researcher I’ve helped to bring together and research books on iconic music scenes, documented the stories of a magnificent graveyard, and brought to life the stories of a soon to be demolished dental hospital.

 I’m a member of The Creative Society’s Step Up program and part of the Clore Emerging Leaders network.